hashicorp/design-system/website/docs/components/form/input-group/partials/guidelines/guidelines.md

 If you need to use a custom component within an Input Group, ensure that the visual language and styling matches the subcomponents outlined above, or reach out the Helios team for [assistance](/about/support).

 ## Examples

+Since an Input Group is intended to be agnostic in relation to the inputs and actions it contains, the number of use cases and potential examples are broad.
+These examples should serve as inspiration for the different scenarios, contexts, and combinations of elements supported by the Input Group guidelines.

 ### Within a filter pattern